Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 Seek care immediately if:

-- Your child hit his head or face during a bicycle accident.
+- Your child hit his or her head or face during a bicycle accident.

 - Your child may have broken bones caused by a bicycle accident.